 The Zipp 303 Firecrest wheelset have a very stable ride quality, but they’re also very quick and really rocketed up to speed and stayed there long after you stopped pedaling.

 Buy now in the US: from Backcountry for $2200

 Choosing the right road bike wheels for you

-The thing is, if you want a wheel that is light and aerodynamic while also being stiff to cope with the power you put out when sprinting and hardy enough to stay straight and true when faced with rough roads, you’re going to notice a sizeable dent in your bank account.
+The thing is, if you want a wheel that is light and aerodynamic, while also being stiff to cope with the power you put out when sprinting, and hardy enough to stay straight and true when faced with rough roads, you’re going to notice a sizeable dent in your bank account.
 So before buying, it’s important to know exactly what you want from your wheelset.

-If you’ve just bought yourself a snazzy new aero bike, then you’ll probably want a wheelset with an aerodynamic edge.
+If you’ve just bought yourself a new aero bike, then you’ll probably want a wheelset with an aerodynamic edge.
 These are wheels that have extra material extending down from the rim, which helps the rim cut through the wind.
 They can give a real advantage if you’re racing, or if you want to improve your average speed on your rides.
-It’s worth bearing in mind, though, that to get the most aerodynamic benefits you need to be consistently travelling above 32kph.
+It’s worth bearing in mind, though, that to get the most aerodynamic benefits you need to be consistently traveling above 32kph.
 Of course, if you want a deep section wheel with a carbon build you’re going to be spending a fair whack.
-You can get cheaper, aluminium builds but these tend to be a bit heavier.
+You can get cheaper, aluminum builds but these tend to be a bit heavier.

 These categories are a general guide to the types of wheels, but fortunately for us cyclists most wheels are spread across the three types, and in general it is possible to get a very good set of do-it-all wheels.

 Different types of road bike wheels